DhirajBhakta/reflections/javascript/react.md

 Angular, Ember.js and ExtJS are frameworks, but React isn't, because it only gives you the means to build components and render them into the DOM.

+### class vs className

+In the early days of react, "class" of css would collide with native JS `class` keyword which creates a class.

+These days you can use "class" directly instead of "className" for css class

+### React vs ReactDOM

+React is responsible to create react elements `React.createElement` and does reconcilation etc

+ReactDOM is responsible for rendering ( patching to actual DOM )

+They are separated because reactDOM is specific to web.
+On native, something else will be used for rendering

+### Three tenets of Components

+- Component Nesting
+- Component Re-usability
+- Component Configuration
+  - via props
+  - whole purpose of props is to customize the component

+## Advanced React Patterns

+- ### Context Module Functions

+  - The Context Module Functions Pattern allows you to encapsulate a complex set of state changes into a utility function which can be tree-shaken and lazily loaded.

+- ### Compound Components

+  - The Compound Components Pattern enables you to provide a set of components that implicitely share state for a simple yet powerful declarative API for reusable components.

+- ### Flexible Compound Components

+  - Compound Components that use **React Context**
+  - Use this more often

+- ### Prop Collections and Getters

+  - use prop getters more often than prop collections

+- ### State Reducer

+- ### Control Props

+## React Performance

+- ### Code Splitting

+  - lazily load the code at the time that it is needed
+  - dynamic import syntax
+  - done by Webpack
+  - **Webpack prefetching** using Webpack magic comment in import

+- ### React.memo for memoizing components

+  - avoid re-renders

+- ### useMemo for heavy computation

+- ### Web Workers

+  - for heavy computation
+  - do this after **useMemo**
+  - use workerize webpack loader

 ## React &mdash; [Design](https://github.com/reactjs/react-basic)

 The mental model for React.
 ..
 Things that went into its design..

 ### Transformation &mdash; pure functions

 Same input should give same output

 ```js
 function NameBox(name) {
   return { fontWeight: 'bold', labelContent: name };